NC-123 - Harassment

 ERC Recommendations

-The ERC recommends that the appeal be allowed and that the matter be remitted to a different decision-maker for a new decision.
-The ERC also recommends that the new decision-maker ensure that the Appellant is given an opportunity to provide supplemental submissions regarding her Complaint and that the Appellant has an opportunity to respond to any documents that are put before the new decision-maker, through a process that ensures procedural fairness towards the Alleged Harasser.
-Finally, the ERC recommends, further to this, that the new decision-maker assess whether an investigation is necessary or if there is sufficient information to address the Complaint.
+The ERC recommended that the appeal be allowed and that the matter be remitted to a different decision-maker for a new decision.
+The ERC also recommended that the new decision-maker ensure that the Appellant is given an opportunity to provide supplemental submissions regarding her Complaint and that the Appellant has an opportunity to respond to any documents that are put before the new decision-maker, through a process that ensures procedural fairness towards the Alleged Harasser.
+Finally, the ERC recommended, further to this, that the new decision-maker assess whether an investigation is necessary or if there is sufficient information to address the Complaint.

 Page details